-Prague, Czech Republic – Last year, the Czech population reported its biggest rise in over a decade, an increase entirely due to migration, according to the Czech statistical office.
+Prague, Czech Republic – Last year, the Czech population reported its biggest rise in over a decade.
+The increase was entirely due to migration, according to the Czech statistical office.

 Czech Republic’s population reports highest increase in 11 years